koobo/playsid.library/README.txt

 mode where SID 2 and SID 3 are output in 8-bit.
 AHI output is available, too.

-'setenv PlaySIDDebug 1' will enable reSID raster bar CPU measurement visual, 0 will disable it.

 reSID v0.16 Amiga port and integration by K-P